Home

-With your ready-made decision to hire a contractor for your home improvement or remodeling project, there are factors that will affect the outcome with whichever contractor you decide to go with.
-Though surely not limited to, some basic areas to weigh are:
+With your ready-made decision to hire a pro for your project be it for a remodel, to repair or for improving, there are factors that will affect the outcome with whichever contractor you decide on.
+Some areas to weigh are:

 Working Relationships

-During your meetings, which should be a fair exchange between the party contracting and the prospective contractor, gauge your feelings and impressions you have about the person/organization you would be dealing with.
-Do they seem reputable ad reliable?
+During your meetings - which should be a fair exchange between the party contracting and the prospective contractor - gauge your impressions you have about the person/organization you would be dealing with.
+They should seem reputable and reliable.
 Is this a representative or salesperson of the company and if so, who will be onsite handling the project?
 Know before signing.
 And be wary of attempts that get you to sign right now.
-Higher involvement decisions by nature require more time.
+Higher involvement decisions require more time.

 Does the person strike you as being knowledgeable and not just versed on the subject?
-Given the setting and your own set of circumstances/nature of the work, were appropriate product samples available or at least made reference to?
+Given the setting, your own set of circumstances, and nature of the work - were appropriate product samples available or even referenced?

 Experience

-How many years have they been in the business?
-[Which also raises the question of financial stability and ability to stand behind a warranty].
+The time that they have been in business also raises the question of financial stability and ability to stand behind a warranty.

-How closely does their experience and track record related to your own project?
+How closely does their experience and track record relate to your own project?

-Have they been diverse in the sense that they'll be able to cope with an hidden unforeseeable's that may rear, and fairly at that?
+Have they been diverse in the sense that they will be able to cope with a hidden unforeseeable, which may rear, and also fairly at that?

 References

-Does the company utilize subcontractors versus employees. [for the project receiver, the subcontractor arrangement can have disadvantages such as delays in completion, quality of work issues, and not as much influence over the finished product while employee-roles offer greater consistency as a whole.
-But this is no universal rule by any wild stretch.]
+Does the company utilize subcontractors versus employees.
+The subcontractor arrangement can have disadvantages such as delays in completion, quality of work issues, and not as much influence over the finished-job while employee roles offer greater consistency as a whole.
+Yet this is no universal rule by any wild stretch.

 * Obtain at total of at least three references in any case.

-Check with your local Better Business Bureau for registered complaints and current status of these, company history, and whether any outstanding issues have been resolved.
+Check with your local Better Business Bureau for registered complaints and the current status of these, a rundown of company history and whether any outstanding issues have been resolved.

 Cost

-While the low bidder is favorable to many, and is usually most often chosen, consider what you may be paying for in trade for the lesser price; if at all.
-Are quality of materials possibly being sacrificed?
+While the low bidder is favorable to many, and is frequently chosen, consider what you may be paying for in trade for the lesser price, if at all.
+Be clear on quality of materials and see if it is possibly being sacrificed.

-Also along with costs, you'll want to consider the payment arrangements.
-Specifically the percentage of retention or holdback - the amount withheld until completion, which is factored as an allocation to finish your project in the event the chosen contractor does not complete satisfactorily. [more on this under Types of Bids/Agreements]
+Also, along with costs, you'll want to consider the payment arrangements.
+Specifically the percentage of retention or holdback - the amount withheld until completion, that is factored as an allocation to finish your project in the event the chosen professional does not complete satisfactorily (more on this under Types of Agreements).

 Licensing

 Requirements vary from state to state.
-Check with your state department of regulation or licensing board/county building department to get a grasp on.
+Check with your state department of regulation or licensing board/county building department to get a grasp on this.

-Also don't take on good faith that the license won't expire during your said project so confirm expiration dates too.
+Also don't take on good faith that the license won't expire during your said project so confirm expiration dates.

 Guarantee